ahrencode/Ahimsa-for-WP/README.txt

   if there is interest in this theme.

-* The theme uses rounded-borders using Mozilla/Gecko and Webcore/KHTML/Safari specific CSS attributes.
+* The theme uses rounded-borders using Mozilla/Gecko and WebKit/KHTML/Safari specific CSS attributes.
 I could use the CSS3 border-radius attribute, and I probably will, but it won't help much since IE does not support it anyway.

-* Since WordPress does not provide an "Authors" widget by default, the display of an author list is hard-coded into the Sidebar.
-You can edit the Theme and remove it from the Sidebar, if you disagree that a blog should display its list of authors.
+Rounded borders do work with Google Chrome since it is based on WebKit.

 * Which reminds me: this is not fully tested in IE.